-The 1991 Aston Martin DB4GT Zagato Sanction II Coupé that we recently mentioned about has fetched a record breaking price of £1.23 million ($1.9 million).
-Sharing place with other iconic Aston Martin cars, this rare beauty set a new world record for such a car at auction.
+The 1991 Aston Martin DB4GT Zagato Sanction II Coupé that we recently mentioned has fetched a record-breaking price of £1.23 million ($1.9 million).
+Sharing a place with other iconic Aston Martin cars, this rare beauty set a new world record for such a car at auction.
 It was owned by Tony Smith, the manager of rock star Phil Collins.
-James Knight International MD of Collectors Cars at Bonhams stated “With only four Aston Martin DB4GT Zagato Sanction IIs made, ‘0198/R’ represented a once-in-a-lifetime opportunity to acquire one of these fabulous cars, which will become increasingly collectible.”
-The DB4GT Zagato is undoubtedly the best loved and most respected of the DB series of six-cylinder cars.
+James Knight International MD of Collectors Cars at Bonhams stated, “With only four Aston Martin DB4GT Zagato Sanction IIs made, ‘0198/R’ represented a once-in-a-lifetime opportunity to acquire one of these fabulous cars, which will become increasingly collectible.”
+The DB4GT Zagato is undoubtedly the best-loved and most respected of the DB series of six-cylinder cars.

-This one was first owned by Tony Smith and an historic racer, who over the years has owned some of the world’s greatest cars.
-The Aston passed to the current owner in Germany via Michael Brinkert and David Clark of Taylor & Crawley some 17 years ago.
-Now offered from long-term ownership and with only 4,748 miles showing on the odometer at the time of cataloguing, it is described as in good overall condition.
+This one was first owned by Tony Smith and a historic racer who has owned some of the world’s greatest cars over the years.
+The Aston passed to Germany’s current owner via Michael Brinkert and David Clark of Taylor & Crawley some 17 years ago.
+Now offered from long-term ownership and with only 4,748 miles showing on the odometer at the time of cataloging, it is described as in good overall condition.